elibroftw/blog.elijahlopez.ca/content/posts/reviewing-video-editors-in-2025.md

 ## Shotcut

 The best open-source video editor I've used so far.

-Here's a quick tutorial on how to add a shape.
+### How to Add Shapes in Shotcut

 1. Select your non-V1 video track
 2. "Open Other" > "Animation (Glaxnimate)"